dime-coin/core-docs/docs/reference/p2p-network.md

 2. **Unsolicited:** Some miners will send unsolicited [`block` messages](docs/reference/p2p-network.md#block) broadcasting their newly-mined blocks to all of their [peers](../resources/glossary.md#peer).
 Many [mining](../resources/glossary.md#mining) pools do the same thing, although some may be misconfigured to send the block from multiple nodes, possibly sending the same block to some peers more than once.

 ### blocktxn

-_Added in protocol version 70005 of Dimecoin Core as described by BIP152_

 The [`blocktxn` message](docs/reference/p2p-network.md#blocktxn) sends requested [block](../resources/glossary.md#block) [transactions](../resources/glossary.md#transaction) to a node which previously requested them with a [`getblocktxn` message](docs/reference/p2p-network.md#getblocktxn).
 It is defined as a message containing a serialized `BlockTransactions` message.